CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Introduction

 Our contributions can be summarized as follows.
 (1) \methodshorthand \ is proposed to utilize the vehicle-infrastructure-cooperation dataset to build adequate views for unsupervised contrastive 3D representation learning on \textit{outdoor-scene} point clouds.
-(2) A shape-context prediction task is proposed alongside to inject task-relevant information, which is beneficial for downstream 3D detection tasks.
-(3) The learned 3D representations can be well transferred to datasets collected by different LiDAR sensors.
+(2) A shape-context prediction task is proposed alongside to inject task-relevant information, which is beneficial for downstream 3D detection and LiDAR semantic segmentation tasks.
+(3) The learned 3D representations is generic enough to be well transferred to datasets collected by different LiDAR sensors.
 (4) Extensive experiments demonstrate the effectiveness of \methodshorthand.
-For example, \methodshorthand\ improves Second, PV-RCNN, CenterPoints on \textit{Once}~\citep{mao2021one} by 1.07, 0.62 and 2.58 respectively.
+For example, on 3D object detection task, \methodshorthand\ improves Second, CenterPoints on \textit{Once} dataset by 1.07 and 2.58 mAPs respectively.
+As for LiDAR semantic segmentation task, \methodshorthand\ improves Cylinder3D on \textit{NuScenes} dataset by 3.54 mIoUs.